School Supply Drive

-All food donations will go to the Christian Food Pantry, of which St. Boniface is a sponsor.
-After Masses on the weekend of June 17/18, volunteers will be handing out grocery bags with lists attached to them.
+St. Boniface parishioners, who volunteer at the food pantry, are organizing a food drive coming up!
+(June 17/18) All food donations will go directly to the Christian Food Pantry, of which St. Boniface is a sponsor.
+After Mass, volunteers will be handing out grocery bags with lists attached to them.
 If you are able to help, please take a bag and fill it with some of the listed items.
 You can give as much or as little as you are able.
-Please return the bags to church next weekend, June 24/25.
+Please return your bags to church on June 24/25.
 Thank you for your kindness!
-Gina Becke
+For more info, contact Gina Becke.
+The most-wanted items for the Food Pantry: baby food, size 4 & up diapers, jelly/jam, pizza mix/sauce, 100% fruit juice.

 A note from Fr.
 Vince